Farisllwaah/NGS-Framework/README.md

 24 and 48.
 See the example in the following link: https://github.com/Farisllwaah/NGS-Framework/blob/master/Testing%2012-Samples.pdf

-## Be careful to change VMs according to the Cores number
+# Be careful for VMs number
+Make sure that you use an appropriate number of the VMs by change  "int vmNum  =12;//number  of vms" according to the number of cores you wanted to test.
+For example when you want to test 6-Sample on 24 cores then VMs value should be set to 24 "int vmNum  =24;//number  of vms", and 48 so far.